JQ-Networks/UnifiedMessageRelay/README.md

 4. (If using Coolq) Check if cq-http-api is enabled in Coolq
 5. Check if the log suggests any missing configuration
 6. Check if you are on Dev branch, please switch back to master
+7. For GIF sent from telegram not received by other platform, you may want to install [Filetype.py](https://github.com/h2non/filetype.py) from github manually, because PyPI is not up to date. e.g. `pip install git+https://github.com/h2non/filetype.py`

 ## Issues must provide